exfinium/isought/_posts/2018-10-28-the-question.md

 **self >> other >> group**
 In the space of knowledge, choice and action, the conscious individual *self* is irrevocably the exclusive final arbiter of voluntary action and is the only one in possession of all the information and circumstance that precedes choice and action.
 'What should *you* do?' is a question that only allows consideration of information available to the *other* and can be expected to deliver statistically inferior answers.
-'What should *we* do?' is really just the *self* question aggregated across the *group*, albeit with complex feedback into individual volition.
+'What should *we* do?' is really just the *self* and *other* questions aggregated across the *group*, albeit with complex feedback into individual volition.

 ### do
 **action >> care >> expectation >> consequence >> integration**